-With that in mind, we’ve listed some of the reasons why you should consider making user-generated content a part of your overall marketing strategy and one cautionary note about the upcoming consumer data protection rights changes to watch out for as well.
+We’ve listed some of the reasons why you should consider making user-generated content a part of your overall marketing strategy:

 Peer recommendations seriously influence people's purchases